BhumipatNgamphueak/mobile_project/README.md

 **Result analysis.**

 *Case A — standing human.*
 - **3 m to 7 m is the sweet spot.** Detection rate is 100 % and the mean position error is essentially flat at ~0.31 m.
 The error is **systematic, not random**: in every subplot the red cluster sits at the same offset from the green triangle, roughly along the line of sight.
 This is the residual of the camera-to-`base_link` calibration (the 0.40 m forward offset plus the small ground-plane assumption made in `_pixel_range_to_world`); it is *not* noise.
-From the planner's point of view this is harmless — the egg is anchored 0.3 m past the human along the bearing, which still puts the lethal cells well inside the human's footprint.
+For the downstream egg this is harmless — when the integrated system later paints a Gaussian at the detected position, the lethal cells still sit well inside the human's footprint despite the 0.3 m bias.
 - **At 1 m the detection rate collapses to 39 %.** This is the failure mode we already flagged in §8 of the discussion: at very close range the human's torso and head leave the camera's *vertical* FOV (camera is mounted at ~1.0 m above ground) and YOLO sees only the legs, which no longer match the "person" template at confidence ≥ 0.5.
 Note the position error is still 0.32 m — when a detection survives, it is just as accurate as the farther ranges.
 The problem is purely *availability*, not accuracy.
 - **At 9 m there is no detection at all.** The human's bounding box becomes too small for YOLOv8n to score above the 0.5 confidence threshold, and our hard `detection_range = 8 m` cap also kicks in.
 This bounds the useful operating range of the social costmap to ~7 m, which is consistent with the lookahead distances actually used by the planner (`L ≤ 10 m`, but only the nearest few metres matter for the immediate egg overlay).